kovidgoyal/calibre/manual/develop.rst

     cd /Users/kovid/work/calibre

 calibre is the directory that contains the src and resources sub-directories.
-Ensure you have installed the calibre commandline tools via :guilabel:`Preferences->Advanced->Miscellaneous` in the calibre GUI.
+The calibre command line tools are found inside the calibre app bundle, in :file:`/Applications/calibre.app/Contents/console.app/Contents/MacOS` you should add this directory to your PATH environment variable, if you want to run the command line tools easily.

 The next step is to create a bash script that will set the environment variable ``CALIBRE_DEVELOP_FROM`` to the absolute path of the src directory when running calibre in debug mode.